alexyorke/DataSizeEstimator/README.md

 Given some code, it automatically creates a valid object that conforms to all `ValidationAttributes`.
 This means that string lengths are randomized, list lengths randomized, and fake data is auto-generated.

-Also works recursively on properties, including generics.
+- Also works recursively on properties, including generics.
+- Capable of supporting theoretically any `ValidationAttribute`, including custom classes.

 ```csharp
 public class Player